From social media to content marketing: "We have to stop thinking from the channel!"

 The content trap

-If you think in terms of "Facebook", then you naturally ask yourself: What can I post on Facebook?
+When you think about Facebook, you naturally ask yourself: What can I post on Facebook?
 And then you develop content for Facebook.
-There are also enough rules, enough tips on "what works" and what doesn't.
-And if you then serve a second network, there are different rules there too.
-So you then create extra content for the other network.
-And then other content for yet another channel.
+There are plenty of rules and tips on what works and what doesn't.
+And if you use a second network, there are different rules there too.
+So you create extra content for the other network.
+And then more content for yet another channel.
 And your colleagues do the same.
-PR then creates content for the press release - which is also a separate channel.
-And marketing for advertising.
+The PR department then creates content for the press release—which is also a separate channel.
+And marketing creates content for advertising.
 And so on.
-And everyone creates the content again and again.
-It's much more efficient to create the content once and then just adapt it for the channels!
+Everyone keeps recreating content over and over again.
+It's much more efficient to create the content once and then just adapt it for the different channels!

 The limitation trap